Shifa Zikri Ibrahim

-Shifa Zikri Ibrahim, also known by her pseudonym Shifa Zirki Gardi (July 1, 1986 – February 25, 2017), an Iraqi-Kurdish television presenter and journalist who was working for Rudaw Media Network in western Mosul, Iraq, was killed by a roadside bomb while reporting during the Iraq War.
+Shifa Zikri Ibrahim, also known as Shifa Gardi (July 1, 1986 – February 25, 2017), an Iraqi-Kurdish television presenter and journalist who was working for Rudaw Media Network in western Mosul, Iraq, was killed by a roadside bomb while reporting during the Iraq War.

 Personal

 Shifa Zikri Ibrahim, also known as Shifa Gardi, was born a refugee in Iran on July 1, 1986.
 She was a graduate of media department from Salahaddin University in Erbil.
 She started her media career in 2006, and joined Rudaw Media Network from its inception.

 Career

 Shifa Gardi began her media career in 2006.
 She joined Rudaw Media Network at the beginning of its foundation.
 She worked as an Iraqi-Kurdish reporter and Kurdish-language anchor for Rudaw TV.
 She later became a segment presenter in Rudaw, covering Focus Mosul program which she started to run when the operation to drive Islamic State of Iraq and the Levant from Iraq was launched in October 2016.
 She often reported from the front lines of the war against the Islamic State, which made her popular.
 Gardi was also the presented of Focus Mosul, a special daily news program focusing on the battle to recapture Mosul from the Islamic State of Iraq and the Levant.